-U Ten companies did not provide any financial data covering their marketing spend and were therefore excluded from this analysis.
-These were Bigard, Cargill, Dairy Farmers of America, DMK, Lactalis, Marfrig, Mengniu, NH Group, OSI Group, Vion.
+U Seven companies did not provide any financial data covering their marketing spend.
+These were Bigard, Cargill, Dairy Farmers of America, DMK, Lactalis, OSI Group, Vion.

 V Selling expenses - such as provided by Fonterra - includes advertising and marketing as well as costs of some of the activities related to sales, such as distribution.
 Operational figures include areas such as staff salaries and the cost of office facilities in addition to marketing.